A new mode for quicker code

 When the developers actually start development, pull requests and peer reviews are visible to all.
 Everyone has a clear view of what’s going on, and they can comment if necessary.
 And if there is an issue, the whole squad can swarm around it and get it fixed straight away.

-‘I noticed today a developer in a squad saying, “Hey, I’m trying to find API that does a certain thing, do we have one that does that?”’
+“I noticed today a developer in a squad saying, ‘Hey, I’m trying to find API that does a certain thing, do we have one that does that?’”
 Wooldridge says.
-‘Someone responded immediately saying, “Hey, take a look at these documents.”
+“Someone responded immediately saying, ‘Hey, check out these documents.’
 That developer could have otherwise spent hours trying to find an answer.
-Those speedy responses really enable us to deliver code very quickly.’
+Those speedy responses really enable us to deliver code very quickly.”

 Having fully open Slack channels also allows anyone on the tech team to dive in and see what’s happening with a particular squad.